dwyl/mvp/BUILDIT.md

 With this, we expect the timer values in the view to be shown the timer value with one hour incremented.

+We are also checking the value of the persisted timer within the database.
+Given the timer value is adjusted *back* according to the person's timezone, we expect the persisted value to be one hour *less* than what the person inputted.

 # 16. Run the _Finished_ MVP App!